 We encourage children to take responsibility for their own learning, to be involved as far as possible in reviewing the way they learn, and to reflect on how they learn – what helps them learn and what makes it difficult for them to learn.

 It is every teacher’s responsibility to develop and improve the basic skills of each child.
 Effective learning only arises from effective teaching.
-The expectation of the school and the Governing Body is that all lessons are at least good or better, teachers are actively encouraged to develop their practice to ensure maximum learning for the children in their class.
+As it is the expectation of the school and the Governing Body that all lessons are good or better, teachers are actively encouraged to develop their practice to ensure maximum learning for their classes.
 When teaching, we focus on motivating and inspiring the children and building on their skills, knowledge and understanding of the curriculum.
 For effective teaching to take place, there are a number of ‘ingredients’ that we feel are needed.
 Whilst it is impossible to contain all of these elements in every lesson, we believe that our lessons must contain a number of these listed below:-

 - A well prepared personalised plan which has been written consistently for all classes within a year group but has been adapted for individuals within each class